MicrosoftDocs/VBA-Docs/api/Word.Document.SetDefaultTableStyle.md

 ## Example

-This example checks to see if the default table style used in the active document is named Table Normal and, if it is, changes the default table style to TableStyle1.
+This example checks to see if the default table style used in the active document is named Table Normal, and if it is, changes the default table style to TableStyle1.
 This example assumes that you have a table style named TableStyle1.

 ```vb